fahimtq1/cloud_computing_basics/EC2.md

 # What is EC2?

-EC2 is a AWS service which provides the user an instance of a Virtual Machine.
+EC2 is a AWS service which provides the user an instance of a Virtual Machine on a pay-as-you-go basis.

 ## Deploying the app on an EC2 instance